ngshiheng/wraith/README.md

 1. Add a `crontab -e` item
 2. For this example, we will back up the data every week: `0 0 * * 0 cd /$HOME/wraith/ && ./backup.sh`

+## Testing and restoring backup

+> Backups are not backups unless you have tested restoring from them.

+Let's test our backup locally using [Docker](https://hub.docker.com/_/ghost).

+1. At a new directory, copy your `ghost_content_YYYY_MM_DD_HHMM.tar.gz` backup file there.
+Decompress the backup files using `tar -xvf`
+2. Run Ghost locally using `docker run -d --name some-ghost -e url=http://localhost:3001 -p 3001:2368 -v /path/to/images:/var/lib/ghost/content/images ghost` to restore the blog images
+3. Visit [`localhost:3001/ghost`](http://localhost:3001/ghost) to create an admin account
+4. From the Ghost Admin interface ([`localhost:3001/ghost/#/settings/labs`](http://localhost:3001/ghost/#/settings/labs)), import your JSON Ghost blog content from decompressed `data/`
+5. You can import your members CSV from the Members page too

+Tip: run `bash` within your Ghost Docker container using `docker exec -it some-ghost bash`

 ## FAQ